Rowan J. Milner, Ph.D.

 2019 Awardee

-Rowan Milner’s goal is create true disease models of human cancer by looking at naturally occurring cancers in canines.
+Rowan Milner’s goal is to create true disease models of human cancer by looking at naturally occurring cancers in canines.

 As most preclinical cancer research endeavors use mouse models and human clinical trials, canines fill a unique research niche.
 Their clinical presentation and genetic makeup of the disease is nearly identical to that of humans.

-“We’re in an era where scientists around the world have recognized a gap between molecular level research breakthroughs and practical clinically applicable therapies, Milner said.
+“We’re in an era where scientists around the world have recognized a gap between molecular level research breakthroughs and practical clinically applicable therapies,” Milner said.

 Milner’s research mission and talents intend to step into that breach.